 The Natural Bridge Track is a pleasant bushwalking track, which winds down through the tall eucalpyt forest to an unnamed creek.

 The track crosses this unnamed creek over the “Natural Bridge”, a sandstone arch that has been formed by water erosion over thousands of years.

 The track then ascends the other side of the valley to the Bay Track (also known as the Bluff Track).

-Having reached the Bay Track, I make a small off-track detour to re-visit some engravings that I couldn’t see very well on my last bushwalk (I reached them after sunset and the light was rapidly fading).
+Having reached the Bay Track, I make a small off-track detour to re-visit the Bluff Track Whale Aboriginal engraving site, which I couldn’t see very well on my last bushwalk (I reached them after sunset and the light was rapidly fading).
 In the afternoon sun I could clearly make out a large whale described back in 1899 as “about thirty-four feet long, with an excessively widely-opened mouth, and almost within its jaws is a man-like deity with straight upraised arms and straight legs” (W.D.
 Campbell).